chipsalliance/firrtl-spec/spec.md

 printf(clk, cond, "a in hex: %x, b in decimal:%d.\n", a, b) : optional_name
 ```

-On each positive clock edge, when the condition signal is high, the printf
+On each positive clock edge, when the condition signal is high, the
-statement prints out the format string where its argument placeholders are
+`printf`{.firrtl} statement prints out the format string where its argument
-substituted with the value of the corresponding argument.
+placeholders are substituted with the value of the corresponding argument.

 ### Format Strings